 Storing a Tenant's Deposit

-In some states, there are rules about how you should safe keep the security deposit.
-For instance, Florida a landlord can choose to post a surety bond for the amount of the security deposit.
-They can also choose to keep security deposits in an interest or non-interest-yielding bank account.
+In some states, there are rules about how you should safely keep the security deposit.
+For instance, in Florida, a property owner can choose to post a surety bond for the amount of the security deposit or keep the deposit in an interest-bearing or non-interest-bearing bank account.
+This applies whether the rental is furnished or unfurnished.

-However, in California, there is no specific statute that landlords must follow when it comes to keeping a tenant's security deposit.
+However, in California, there is no specific statute that landlords must follow when it comes to keeping a tenant's security deposit for furnished or unfurnished homes.

 Written Notice after Security Deposit Receipt

-Under California landlord-tenant law, landlords are not required to provide written notice to the tenant regarding the receipt of the security deposit.
+Under California landlord-tenant law, landlords are not required to provide written notice to the tenants regarding the receipt of the security deposit.

 Reasons to Withhold a Tenant's Security Deposit

-Landlords can keep all or a portion of a renter's security deposit under certain conditions.
+Landlords in California can keep all or a portion of a renter's security deposit under certain conditions.
 In the state of California, you can use a security deposit:

 • To compensate for missed rent payments.

-• To cover the cost of repairs due to damages past normal wear and tear caused by the tenant.
+• To cover the cost of repairs due to damages past normal wear and tear caused by the tenants.

 • To pay for the cleaning costs if the rental unit is not as clean as it was during the start of the tenancy.